 From the images you use on your website to the stories you tell about your employer brand, marketers have a huge opportunity to not just tell but show how they’re prioritizing D&I across all areas of their organization.
 Doing this is the best way to remain transparent and accountable to everyone invested in your brand, including your customers, employees, and peers.

-Example: We love how transparent Zendesk is about their D&I data.
+Example: We are continuously impressed by how transparent Zendesk is about their D&I data.
 They proudly share demographic data about their company, proving they are open and committed to fostering equality in the workplace.

 As personalization becomes the name of the game, you need to meet people where they’re at, then move them along the path to purchase.
 This is especially true when it comes to social platforms.
 It’s no secret that algorithms tend to bury content that leads users away from the platform, so keeping the conversation within social platforms is crucial.
 Most importantly, you need to tailor content for the specific platform.